Project

 Co-Principal Investigator

-TxDOT currently employs full-depth reclamation (FDR) for pavement rehabilitation.
-Historically, these projects have incorporated cement additives to enhance early strength, which is crucial for daily traffic access.
-However, some materials meet strength requirements without cement, and not all projects require daily traffic.
-With potential cement shortages, using only asphalt in FDR design offers advantages like lower costs, reduced delays, and increased construction productivity.
-This approach could reduce costs and expedite project delivery.
-Research is needed to assess FDR materials' strength and stiffness properties with and without cement additives, considering their impact on early traffic access, construction staging, and long-term performance.
+TxDOT uses full-depth reclamation (FDR) for pavement rehabilitation, often adding cement for early strength to support daily traffic.
+However, some materials meet strength requirements without cement, and not all projects need immediate access.
+With possible cement shortages, asphalt-only FDR designs may lower costs, reduce delays, and boost productivity.
+Research is needed to evaluate the strength and stiffness of FDR materials with and without cement, considering early traffic access, construction staging, and long-term performance impacts.

 Funding Agency